 Evan and his family recently moved from Southern Ontario to the Old Ottawa South neighbourhood.
 This community had obvious appeal for its walkable mix of cozy homes, leafy parks and urban amenities.
 When he isn’t out walking his kids to Hopewell School or eating snacks at one of the local bakeries, Evan can be found working as a Program Manager in Ontario’s drinking water sector.

+Richard is a long-time resident of Old Ottawa South.
+He has recently retired from full-time work and runs his own company which offers services focused on increasing effectiveness at the personal and organizational levels.
 Richard has a broad base of experience flowing from work with the federal government, with the Public Policy Forum, with Saint Jerome’s University, as a consultant, and as a volunteer with organizations such as the Community Foundation of Ottawa.
 He also holds licenses with global training companies to deliver award-winning leadership development programs.

-Planning and Zoning
+Co-chair, Planning and Zoning

+When Connie and her husband moved to Ottawa with their two kids in 2012, they knew immediately that they wanted to live in Old Ottawa South.
+Since then, the family has enjoyed many of the programs and events the Firehall has to offer, and their dog Oscar highly approves of Windsor Park's off-leash area.
 Connie has a Master's degree in history and is a historical researcher and writer at Know History Inc. In a former life, she was a corporate communications associate for large consulting and insurance firms in both Vancouver and Toronto.
 In 2016, Connie volunteered with a neighbourhood refugee support group to bring a young man to Canada from Iraq; and every April, she is a judge at National Capital History Day, a history competition for highschool students from across the province.
 She is excited about contributing to the OSCA Board's goal of continuing to ensure that Old Ottawa South is the best place to live in this city.